 Skip advert

 In a departure from the outgoing version, the ‘Cooper’ badge denotes the primary model name for the new Mini hatch, rather than a trim level.
 Launching in two guises to begin with – the Cooper E and Cooper SE hot hatch – the new EV rides on a bespoke platform jointly developed by BMW and Chinese firm Great Wall (the ICE Mini will live on using its own architecture when it arrives later).
 Both electric versions use a single front motor, with the Cooper E generating 181bhp and 214lb ft and reaching 62mph from standstill in 7.3sec.
 The Cooper SE shaves 0.6sec from that thanks to a more powerful motor with 215bhp and 243lb ft.
 Flat out, the Cooper E hits 99mph, with the SE topping out at 106mph.

 Achieving 250 miles from a full charge, the SE offers an extra 60 miles of range over the Cooper E, with the higher energy demands of its electric motor necessitating a 54.2kWh battery pack in place of the base car’s 40.7kWh unit.
-Both models offer a peak charging rate of 95kW, enabling a 10 to 80 per cent top up in less than half an hour.
+Both models offer a peak charging rate of 95kW, enabling a 10 to 80 per cent top up in about half an hour.

+Skip advert